MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/README.md

 ## Recommendations

 #### 1. Improve Retention for Month-to-Month Customers:
-Offer discounts, loyalty rewards, or upgrade incentives to encourage customers to switch to longer-term contracts.
+- Offer discounts, loyalty rewards, or upgrade incentives to encourage customers to switch to longer-term contracts.
 This could help reduce the high churn rate in this segment.

 #### 2. Strengthen Early Customer Engagement:
-Since over half of churned customers left in the last month were in their first year, focus on onboarding improvements, proactive customer check-ins, and personalized offers within the first 12 months.
+- Since over half of churned customers left in the last month were in their first year, focus on onboarding improvements, proactive customer check-ins, and personalized offers within the first 12 months.

-#### 3. Investigate Fiber Optic and Multi-Line Service Issues:
+#### 3. Investigate Phone Service and Fiber Optic Service Issues:
-Analyze customer complaints and gather feedback to understand why these services have higher churn.
+- Analyze customer complaints and gather feedback to understand why these services have higher churn.
 Consider improving service quality or offering better pricing plans.

 #### 4. Enhance Technical Support Response Times:
-Technical issues might be the primary churn factor, faster and more efficient tech support could prevent some customers from leaving.
+- Technical issues might be the primary churn factor, faster and more efficient tech support could prevent some customers from leaving.

 ### Thank you for exploring this project, Feel free to hear your thoughts, insights, or any feedback!
 Let’s keep the discussion going!